About Raphael Academy

 Raphael Academy’s classrooms provide a teacher and an assistant, but cannot provide one-on-one assistance to children who need individual full-time academic or social inclusion assistance.
 In order to provide a positive learning environment, Raphael Academy cannot accept children who are physically aggressive (hitting, biting, kicking, slapping, spitting, cursing, self-injurious behavior, etc.) towards other students or staff or who may threaten the safety and security of others.

-Individual aides (shadows) for academic or medical support may be considered on a case-by-case basis up until the student enters the sixth grade.
+Individual aides (shadows) for academic or medical support may be considered on a case-by-case basis.
 All fees associated with an aide are the responsibility of the family.
 Please know we are not able to accommodate students who require shadows due to behavioral issues that would distract from classroom instruction or the safety of our faculty and students.
 All aides must be interviewed and approved by Raphael Academy and provide a recent background check or submit to a background check as part of our licensing requirements.

 Raphael Academy accepts children who have independent toileting skills and do not require assistance going to the bathroom.
 Raphael Academy does not have a school nurse on staff.